stevehollx/global-road-and-trail-climbs/README.md

 # Future plans
 I may build a webapp to interface with this data in a nicer UI, once we get enough data.

+It may be cool to run a delta of what trails are missing from OSM against what is in mtbproject / trailforks at some point in the future, and anlyze gpx from those trails to complete the trail climb data set.
+I do have a stash from about 2018 of all US gpx from those sites sitting on a drive somewhere.

 # Additional info
 ## Data in files